CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 The CoalaWeb Traffic module has a huge list of options so we have broken them up into several sections which are explained in detail below.

-<div class="uk-alert" markdown="1">If you have a multilingual website please leave text fields found through out the module configuration blank and instead use language files to control the text.</div>
+<div class="uk-alert">If you have a multilingual website please leave text fields found through out the module configuration blank and instead use language files to control the text.</div>

 ### <a name="mod-general"></a>General Display Options